James Belich (historian)

 James Christopher Belich ONZM (born 1956) is a New Zealand historian, known for his work on the New Zealand Wars and on New Zealand history more generally.
 One of his major works on the 19th-century clash between Māori and Pākehā, the revisionist study The New Zealand Wars (1986), was also published in an American edition and adapted into a television series and DVD.

-Since 2013 Belich has been the Beit Professor of Imperial and Commonwealth History and the Director of the Oxford Centre for Global History at the University of Oxford.
+In 2011, Belich was appointed the Beit Professor of Imperial and Commonwealth History, and he is a co-founder and former director of the Oxford Centre for Global History at the University of Oxford.
+He retired from the chair in 2024.

 Background

-Of Croatian descent, he was born in Wellington in 1956, the son of Sir Jim Belich, who later became Mayor of Wellington.
-He attended Onslow College.

-He gained an M.A. in history at Victoria University before being awarded a Rhodes Scholarship in 1978 and travelling to Oxford to complete his D.Phil at Nuffield College.
+Of Croatian descent, Belich was born in Wellington in 1956, the son of Jim Belich, who later became the mayor of Wellington.
+Educated at Onslow College, he went on to study at Victoria University of Wellington, where he earned a Master of Arts degree in history.
+He was awarded a Rhodes Scholarship in 1978 and went to the University of Oxford to complete his DPhil at Nuffield College.

 Academic career

-He lectured at Victoria University of Wellington for several years before moving to the University of Auckland.
-In 2007 he was appointed Professor of History at the Stout Research Centre for New Zealand Studies at Victoria University.

-The New Zealand Wars (1986) was based on his DPhil thesis, and won the international Trevor Reese Memorial Prize.
-It was later turned into a major documentary series for Television New Zealand.
-It was controversial for the startling claim that northern Maori invented trench warfare.
+Belich lectured at Victoria University of Wellington for several years before moving to the University of Auckland.
+His book The New Zealand Wars won the international Trevor Reese Memorial Prize in 1987.
+Based on his Dphil thesis, it was turned into a documentary series for Television New Zealand, called The New Zealand Wars, in 1998.
+This was a five-part series with Belich presenting.
+His revisionist account of the wars had a substantial impact on New Zealand popular opinion.
+It was controversial for its claim that the Crown had not been victorious in the wars, and that northern Maori invented trench warfare.

 I Shall Not Die': Titokowaru's War (1990), based on his MA thesis, was also highly praised, winning the Adam Award for New Zealand literature.
 Belich has written a two-volume work A History of the New Zealanders, consisting of Making Peoples (1996) and Paradise Reforged (2001).

+In 2007, he moved from the University of Auckland to a professorship at Victoria University, and was appointed professor of history at the Stout Research Centre for New Zealand Studies.
+He expanded his area of research to colonial societies in general and the place of settler colonialism in world history with Replenishing the earth (2009).
+The book was the choice of Maya Jasanoff in a list of the 11 best scholarly books of the 2010s by The Chronicle of Higher Education.

+In 2011, he remained professor of history at Victoria University's Stout Research Centre for New Zealand Studies.
+That year, Belich was appointed Beit Professor of Commonwealth History at the University of Oxford, where he is a former director and co-founder of the Oxford Centre for Global History.
+In 2023, he remained Professor of Global and Imperial History at Balliol College, Oxford.
+His book The World the Plague Made: The Black Death and the Rise of Europe was shortlisted for the Wolfson History Prize in 2023.